mattmitchell6/sa-takehome-project-node/README.md

 To simplify this project, we're also not using any database here, either.
 Instead `app.js` includes a simple switch statement to read the GET params for `item`.

-To get started, clone the repository and run npm to install dependencies:
+To get started, clone the repository and run `npm install` to install dependencies:

 ```
 git clone https://github.com/mattmitchell6/sa-takehome-project-node && cd sa-takehome-project-node